 It is estimated that around 3% of the entire world’s population suffer from some form of psoriasis.
 The chronic skin condition can come in many forms, is quite common, and can vary in severity.
 But even though this skin condition can be uncomfortable and unattractive, it causes no significant problems in regards to your health.

 Below you will find the latest information on this common skin disease; what psoriasis is, the symptoms and signs, causes and risk factors, and treatment options.
-With the proper care and treatment-choices, you can keep psoriasis and its effects under control.
+With the proper care and treatment choices, you can keep this skin disorder and its effects under control.

 What Is Psoriasis?